 Tradition states that Elizabeth of York, Queen of Henry VII, lay in state in the Chapel of St.John after dying in childbirth at the Tower in 1503.
 Henry VIII's eldest daughter, Queen Mary I, was betrothed by proxy to Philip of Spain in the chapel.

 The bones were originally thrown aside with some rubble until their significance as the possible bones of the two 'Princes in the Tower' was recognised.
-A number of accounts survive relating to the discovery of these bones, the following account, written on evidence presented by John Knight, Chief Surgeon to Charles II, was published in 1677:-
+Several accounts survive relating to the discovery of these bones, the following account, written on the evidence presented by John Knight, Chief Surgeon to Charles II, was published in 1677:-

 "Upon Friday the ... day of July, On.
 1674 ... the rebuilding of several Offices in the Tower, and to clear the White Tower of all contiguous buildings, digging down the stairs which led from the King's Lodgings to the chapel in the said Tower, about ten foot in the ground were found the bones of two striplings in (as it seemed) a wooden chest, which upon the survey were found proportionable to ages of those two brothers viz. about thirteen and eleven years.
 The skull of one bring entire, the other broken, as were indeed many of the other bones, also the chest, by the violence of the labourers, who....cast the rubbish and them away together, wherefore they were caused to sift the rubbish and by that means preserved all the bones.
 The circumstances of the story being considered and the same often discoursed with Sir Thomas Chichley, Master of the Ordinance, by whose industry the new buildings were then in carrying on, and by whom the matter was reported to the King.''